 In general, compliance regulators do not offer tooling support for enterprises; enterprises are expected to identify and use appropriate approaches.
 Some approaches are highly manual, involving manually constructed compliance checks, e.g., custom-made scripts.
 These approaches are not feasible for most enterprises as they require in-house cloud security engineers, which are often expensive and difficult to find.
 Also, the cloud service providers quickly roll out services, and this rapid cadence introduces difficulties in expanding compliance checks for the new services.
 Furthermore, highly scalable and available compliance mechanisms are required to cater to the rapid deployment of infrastructure and applications, which often introduce vulnerabilities.

 Continuous cloud compliance addresses these issues by consistently monitoring cloud infrastructure for violations.
-This agile approach is more advantageous than point-in-time checks as changes in the infrastructure could cause regression in previously compliant cloud resources.
+This agile approach is more advantageous than point-in-time checks, as changes in the infrastructure could cause regression in previously compliant cloud resources.

 How Mitigant Helps With Cloud Compliance

 Mitigant is a SaaS solution enabling continuous compliance for enterprises.
 Our goal is to enable continuous compliance mechanisms for enterprises so that they can focus on their core business objectives with confidence.
-Additionally, Mitigant frees up cloud security resources by providing an intuitive and easy-to-use platform that serves as a security enabler.
-We cover several compliance benchmarks and add checks not included by these benchmarks.
+Mitigant frees up cloud security resources by providing an intuitive and easy-to-use platform that serves as a security enabler.
+We cover several compliance benchmarks and add checks not included in these benchmarks.
 In addition, our platform uses innovative methods to enable cloud security and resilience for enterprises.

 Co-Founder & CTO, Mitigant. | Contributing Author - O'Reilly Security Chaos Engineering Book. | AWS Community Builder